waterfall

 Lassen Natural History

 The meeting point of these provinces gives rise to many different habitat types, characterized by the variations in environmental conditions in the park, such as elevation, precipitation, temperature, and amount of available sunlight.
 The landscape includes peaks, forests, meadows, lakes and streams, and nearly three quarters of the park is designated as wilderness.
-Natural resource concerns for Lassen Volcanic National park include invasive species, water quality and the health of whitebark pine forests.
+Natural resource concerns for Lassen Volcanic National Park include invasive species, water quality, and the health of whitebark pine forests.

 Human History of Lassen Volcanic National Park: